Sangeetha-007/ai201-project3-takemeter/planning.md

 - **Prompt construction** — include the three label descriptions and 2–3 labeled examples per class in the system prompt to anchor the model's judgment.
 - **Batch processing** — iterate over collected posts, call the API per post, and write predictions to the CSV alongside ground-truth labels.
 - **Evaluation script** — compute accuracy, per-class F1, and confusion matrix using scikit-learn against the hand-labeled sample.

+#### Hypothesis

+75% baseline accuracy.
+I believe the reason for this is because "hot take" and "reaction" can appear very similar.
+It was a challenge to label them.
+Sometimes we can't label it correctly through text because it lacks tone.
+Also, certain posts appear as analysis because of the info being presented.
+However, in reality they can be wrong and can be a hot take instead.